KennySoh/Treehouse_Front_End_Techdegree_Overview/README.md

 <a name="unit1"></a>
 # Unit1- A Basic Webpage
-This is a pure html & css markup website.
+This is a basic html & css markup website.

 ***